 6. Music Auditoriums

 People are already familiar with basement theater rooms.
-But what about an entire music room or auditorium in your basement?
-If you love music and you easily spend hours listening or playing it, this is a trend you will want to hang onto as it gets more popular in 2017.
+But what about an entire music room or auditorium stage in your basement?
+If you love music and you easily spend hours listening or playing it, this is a trend you will want to hang onto as it gets more popular.

 A music room will vary in design and size depending on your needs and budget.
-It can be a simple small soundproofed room where you practice your piano or an entire music themed mini-auditorium where you invite friends and family for music shows.
+It can be a simple small soundproofed room where you practice your piano or an entire music themed mini-auditorium where you invite friends and family for jam sessions.

-Setting up music rooms require a lot of planning and consideration.
-Issues like sound proofing, power and safety must be taken into account.
-If you want something expansive you can enjoy with friends and family, then you also have to consider adding a comfortable seating area.
+Setting up a music room requires preplanning and consideration.
+Issues like soundproofing, extra power outlets, lighting, and safety must be taken into account.
+Don’t forget that friends and family will want to enjoy the music too.
+So consider adding a comfortable seating area for them too.

 7. Sports Room with Multiple Televisions

 The basement is a great place to set up a sports room because it provides an out-of-the-way spot where you can get as rowdy as you want without disturbing others.
-With a large basement, you can also set up something big enough to enjoy with friends and family.
+With a large basement, you can also set up something big enough to enjoy with a large group of friends and family.

 For the full experience, consider setting up multiple televisions and do not forget a quality sound system.
 A sports room goes naturally with other spaces such as a bar area or a gaming area.
 You could also set up a kitchenette where you can whip up quick sandwiches or grab a cool beverage mid-game instead of having to keep going upstairs.

-Adequate storage and comfortable seating are also important elements to your sports room.
+Adequate storage and comfortable seating are key elements to your sports room.

 8. Lounge Spaces for Everyone